AmberSJones/pyhydroqc/README.md

 - ARIMA_forecast: Creates predictions of data where anomalies occur
 - generate_corrections: The primary function called to determine corrections.
 Passes through data with anomalies and determines corrections using picewise ARIMA models.
 Corrections are determined by averaging both a forecast and a backcast.

-### LSTM_correct and LSTM_correct_bidir
+### LSTM_correct, LSTM_multi_correct
-Each model type contains a function for correcting both univariate and multivariate data:
+Separate functions correct univariate and multivariate data.
+The functions step through each data point and determine a correction based on the previous time_steps.
 - LSTM_correct
 - LSTM_multi_correct